 - Market Risk.
-The risk of loss in the value of our inventory, as well as certain other financial assets and financial liabilities, due to changes in market conditions. - Operational Risk.
+The risk of loss in the value of our inventory, as well as certain other financial assets and financial liabilities, due to changes in market conditions. - Model Risk.
+The potential for adverse consequences from decisions made based on model outputs that may be incorrect or used inappropriately. - Model Validation.
+The set of processes and activities intended to verify that models are performing as expected. - Operational Risk.
 The risk of loss resulting from inadequate or failed internal processes, people and systems or from external events. - Probability of Default (PD).
-Estimate of the probability that an obligor will default over a one-year horizon. - Regulatory Value-at-Risk (VaR).
-The potential loss in value of covered positions due to adverse market movements over a 10-day time horizon with a 99% confidence level. - Regulatory VaR Backtesting.
-Comparison of daily positional loss results to the Regulatory VaR measure calculated as of the prior business day. - Resecuritization Position.
-Represents an on or off-balance-sheet transaction in which one or more of the underlying exposures is a securitization position, or an exposure that directly or indirectly references a resecuritization exposure. - Retail Exposure.
+Estimate of the probability that an obligor will default over a one-year horizon. - Regulatory VaR Backtesting.
+Comparison of daily positional loss results to the Regulatory VaR measure calculated as of the end of the prior business day. - Resecuritization Position.
+Represents an on or offbalance-sheet transaction in which one or more of the underlying exposures is a securitization position, or an exposure that directly or indirectly references a resecuritization exposure. - Retail Exposure.
 Residential mortgage exposures, qualifying revolving exposures, or other retail exposures that are managed as part of a segment of exposures with homogeneous risk characteristics, not on an individual exposure basis. - Securitization Position.
-Represents an on- or off-balance-sheet transaction in which all or a portion of the credit risk of one or more underlying exposures is transferred to one or more third parties; the credit risk associated with the underlying exposures has been separated into at least two tranches, reflecting different levels of seniority; the performance of the securitization exposures is dependent upon the performance of the underlying exposures; all or substantially all of the underlying exposures are financial exposures; and the underlying exposure ownership is subject to certain ownership criteria prescribed by the regulatory rules.
+Represents an on- or offbalance-sheet transaction in which all or a portion of the credit risk of one or more underlying exposures is transferred to one or more third parties; the credit risk associated with the underlying exposures has been separated into at least two tranches, reflecting different levels of seniority; the performance of the securitization exposures is dependent upon the performance of the underlying exposures; all or substantially all of the underlying exposures are financial exposures; and the underlying exposure ownership is subject to certain ownership criteria prescribed by the regulatory rules.

 - Simplified Supervisory Formula Approach (SSFA).
 Calculation method used in the Securitization Framework under which RWAs are based on the capital requirements that would apply to the underlying pool of assets if they were held directly on the balance sheet; this is then adjusted to take account for the degree of subordination of a given tranche.
 The capital requirement applicable to the assets in the securitization pool are calculated using the general risk-based requirements (i.e. the Standardized Capital Rules), rather than the Basel III Advanced Rules.
 The SSFA is allowed only if the information needed to use the SFA is not available, and only if the data used in the calculation is no more than 91 calendar days old. - Specific Risk.
 The risk of loss on a position that could result from factors other than broad market movements and includes event risk, default risk and idiosyncratic risk.
-The specific risk add-on is applicable for both securitization positions and for certain nonsecuritized debt and equity positions, to supplement the model-based measures. - Stress Testing.
+The specific risk add-on is applicable for both securitization positions and for certain non-securitized debt and equity positions, to supplement the model-based measures. - Stress Testing.
 Stress testing is a method of determining the effect on the firm of various hypothetical stress scenarios. - Stressed VaR (SVaR).
-The potential loss in value of inventory positions during a period of significant market stress.
+The potential loss in value of inventory positions, as well as certain other financial assets and financial liabilities, during a period of significant market stress.
 SVaR is calculated at a 99% confidence level over a 10-day horizon using market data inputs from a continuous 12-month period of stress. - Supervisory Formula Approach (SFA).
 Calculation methodology used in the Securitization Framework under which RWAs are based on the capital requirements that would apply to the underlying pool of assets if they were held directly on our balance sheet; this is then adjusted to take account of the degree of subordination (i.e. loss absorbance by junior tranches) of a given tranche.